TheIoTLearningInitiative/EmbeddedLinux/documentation/Containers.md

 > LXD is the new LXC experience.
 It offers a completely fresh and intuitive user experience with a single command line tool to manage your containers.
 Containers can be managed over the network in a transparent way through a REST API.
 It also works with large scale deployments by integrating with OpenStack.

+## LXCFS

+> Userspace (FUSE) filesystem offering two main things:
+> - Overlay files for cpuinfo, meminfo, stat and uptime.
+> - A cgroupfs compatible tree allowing unprivileged writes.
+> It's designed to workaround the shortcomings of procfs, sysfs and cgroupfs by exporting files which match what a system container user would expect.

+More »

 # Resin.io

 > Resin.io brings the benefits of Linux containers to the IoT.
 Develop iteratively, deploy safely, and manage at scale.
 [Homepage](https://resin.io/)